-Consumer psychology has been touted by many business and marketing people as one of the must-learns when trying to push out you branding out in the world.
+Consumer psychology has been touted by many business and marketing teams as one of the must-learns when trying to push out you branding out in the world.
 They are right.
 By trying to understand the way your buyers think, you will have ways to position yourself to create an advantageous position for your products and services.
 Playing with how people think is important as you need to create a unique angle for an idea that somebody may have thought of before.
 The problem with some of these “psychology” tips is that they’re too hard to apply.
 Here’s many of them simplified.

 Have Ideas that Appeal to Emotion and Impulsiveness

 People like to talk about dopamine marketing without seeing that nobody cares what dopamine marketing is.
 There is no value to calling it like this, much so that it should be called appealing to emotion.
 It’s simple: use people’s feelings to make them buy.
 This is easier said than done, but what you do is to stroke people’s ego and use their impulses in purchases.

 If your brand is something that you believe can bring happiness, market your product with happy customers, positivity and utilizing the “aww” factor, much like how radio stations use memes to create engagement to get their name out, and then allow curious people to search their name and “enjoy” their product, even if they’re fully unrelated to such subculture.
 Use feelings of happiness, guilt, fear and sentimentality to your advantage.
 These are among the strongest felt emotions out there and you can expect action or engagement from these.

 The Illusion of Scarcity and Why Premium is Good